MicrosoftDocs/windows-itpro-docs/windows/keep-secure/protect-enterprise-data-using-wip.md

 |Windows 10, version 1607 | Microsoft Intune<br>-OR-<br>System Center Configuration Manager<br>-OR-<br>Your current company-wide 3rd party mobile device management (MDM) solution.
 For info about 3rd party MDM solutions, see the documentation that came with your product.
 If your 3rd party MDM does not have UI support for the policies, refer to the [EnterpriseDataProtection CSP](https://msdn.microsoft.com/en-us/library/windows/hardware/mt697634.aspx) documentation.|

 ## How WIP works
-EDP helps address your everyday challenges in the enterprise.
+WIP helps address your everyday challenges in the enterprise.
 Including:

 - Helping to prevent enterprise data leaks, even on employee-owned devices that can't be locked down.